 Tariff provisions direct that the CARIS analysis study four solution types for each of the selected studies and that the studied solutions be considered on a comparable basis.
 Toward this end, the NYISO sizes the solutions such that the megawatts of generation, demand response and energy efficiency approximate the increase in transfer capability across the relevant interface created by the transmission solution.
-For Study 1 and 2, this resulted in an increased transfer capability of approximately 600 MW across Central East; for Studies 3 through 6, this resulted in an increased transfer capability of approximately 700 MW across Central East and an increase of 1,200 MW across UPNY-SENY.
+For Study 1 and 2, this resulted in an increased transfer capability of approximately 600 MW across Central East; for Studies 3 through 6, this resulted in an increase of 1,200 MW across the Upstate New York-Southeast New York ("UPNY-SENY") interface.
 Figure 2 presents a summary of the solution sizes.